VinayBN8997/Lung_Cancer_Detection_Using_Python/README.md

 dataset_create.py : For making the folders of both positive and negative cases and naming the images in required format

+Test Case images of both categories and added in the repository along with its terminal output for reference

 This Project was done in partnership with my friend Tarun Bhargav Sriram as a project for Digital Image Processing elective.
 Any queries about the project, contact me at vinaybn8997@gmail.com